Jerome-Celle/RignonNoel.github.io/workshops/drf/content.md

 ## Remember your community !

-Community project need our help to survive!
+Community projects needs our help to survive!

 If you use some projects in your work, remember to donate to help our future.